Cuprate/monero-book/src/consensus_rules.md

 Canonical Point:
 a point with y coordinate fully reduced mod p and not the negative identity.

+Prime Order Point:
+a point in the prime subgroup.

 POW Hash:
 the hash calculated by using the active proof of work function.